StewartLynch/ScrollViewWIthButton/README.md

 The problem I am having is that **no tap event reaches the Button**.

+**Note:**  There is no storyboard or Xib involved.
+If I use a storyboard and xib file for my view, it works.

 I thought that I had it somewhat resolved when I added the following to the UIView that is used for the scrollview.

 ```swift